BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 The measures will be adopted unilaterally by the EU if confirmed by a vote in the 11-14 March plenary session of the EU Parliament.
 Once the legislation is published, it will enter into force only if the UK leaves the EU with no withdrawal agreement in place.

-Make sure all UK employees and their family members residing in an EU member state have submitted EU registration applications before 29 March 2019; Tell UK employees resident in an EU member state to start preparing documents in support of immigration applications, for example: copies of passport data pages, marriage and birth certificates for accompanying family members, employment contracts or assignment letters, CV/resume, current job description, educational certificates, police clearance certificates, rental contract, proof of health insurance and payslips; If possible, bring any UK to EU move start dates forward to before 29 March 2019; Be prepared for possible lengthy immigration application requirements for UK nationals moving to the EU, from 29 March 2019 if we reach a “No Deal” situation; Contact a Newland Chase immigration specialist for case-specific advice.
+To avoid problems in a no-deal Brexit scenario, ensure all UK employees residing in an EU member state, and EU citizens resident in the UK, and their family members, have submitted registration applications (where applicable) by Brexit day; Affected employees should begin gathering documents in support of possible future immigration applications.
+These documents may include copies of passport data pages, marriage and birth certificates for accompanying family members, employment contracts or assignment letters, CV/resume, current job description, educational certificates, police clearance certificates, rental contract, proof of health insurance and payslips; If possible, bring forward any planned movements of UK nationals to the EU and EU citizens to the UK; Be prepared for possible lengthy immigration application requirements in any eventual no-deal outcome; Contact a Newland Chase immigration specialist for case-specific advice.